kapunga/config-talk/slides/slides.md

 * Aimed at relative newcomers to Scala.
 * Will be given in Scala 3
 * Assumes you mostly know how `given` works
-* Talk covers what finally made Typeclasses click for me, hopefully it can help you to!

-Note: The code in this talk is what finally made implicits click for me
+Note: Talk about how this particular problem helped make Typeclasses in particular click for me as well as really move me over from writing _better Java_ to idiomatic Scala.
+Also mention that this is a more simple example, should give you the understanding to tackle something more complex like the typeclasses shown in Michael's talk.

 ---

 ### What's a Typeclass?

-* Functional Programming equivalent of an interface for supporting _ad-hoc polymorphism_.
+* FP interface for supporting _ad-hoc polymorphism_.
-* Supports common behavior between unrelated types:
+* For common behavior between unrelated types:
-  * Comparison for equality or sorting.
+  * Comparison
-  * Encoding/decoding instances into JSON.
-  * Composing instances to create a new instance.
+  * Encoding/decoding instances to various codecs
+  * Composition of types
-* Lets you extend a types behaviour without extending the type itself.
+* Extends a types behaviour without extending the type itself.

 Note: You don't need to control the source code of the class being extended.
 Useful for working with legacy or Java libraries.

 ---

-### Representing Typeclasses
+### Representing Typeclasses in Scala

 * Typeclasses are borrowed from Haskell
-* Scala doesn't have first class support for typeclasses
+* Typeclasses in Scala are not first-class entities
 * Typeclasses are encoded in traits
   * All typeclasses are traits
   * Not all traits are typeclasses

+Note: Emphasize that this is an important distinction, just because you see a trait in a given with a type parameter

 ---

-### Typeclasses should be canonical
+### More about Typeclasses

 * Typeclasses should be canonical
-* Should define something that is always true
+* Define behavior that is always true
-* Typeclasses are generally defined in libraries
+* Typeclasses usually defined in libraries
 * Should rarely if ever define business logic

-Note: Does have a place in enterprise code, it's usually found in your nuts and bolts libraries and glue code
+Note: Does have a place in enterprise code, it's usually found in your nuts and bolts libraries and glue code.
+Does this mean it doesn't belong in application code?
+Not at all, large projects often have library.
+Make sure to talk about experience with library.
+Also mention that library authors use typeclasses with the intent of making integration easy for other developers.

 ---

 ### Where are typeclasses found?

-* Standard Library - Traits like `Ordering[T]` for sorting
+* Standard Library - `Ordering[A]`
-* Spark - Traits like the _Dataset_ `Encoder[T]`
+* Spark - `Encoder[A]`
-* Typelevel ecosystem
+* All over the Typelevel ecosystem
-  * Convenience traits like cats `Show`
-  * Functional Programming traits like cats `Monoid`, `Applicative`, & `Functor`
+  * cats `Monoid`, `Applicative`, & `Functor`
-  * Effect types like cats-effect `Async` & `Concurrent`
+  * cats-effect `Async` & `Concurrent`
+  * circe `Encoder` & `Decoder`

+Note: Good overview from Adam's talk

 ---